Roth IRA Basics: Tax-Free Growth and Retirement Benefits

 • Index Funds and ETFs: Low-cost options that track market performance.

 • Mutual Funds: Professionally managed funds offering diversification.
+See our Mutual Funds Guide for more details.

 • Individual Stocks and Bonds: For investors seeking specific exposure.